handiman/handiman.github.io/_collections/_projects/16-arbetsformedlingen.md

  - WCF
  - WebServices
  - Oracle
-description: >
+---
 Maintenance of a legacy solution for managing requisitions at Sweden's public employment services.